How Important is Feedback at Work for Business Success?

 - Focus on solutions to chase success

-As an experiment into the world of feedback, why not create an email you send out to your team/department/company once a week that encourages the giving of feedback within your staff base.
+Here's an experiment into the world of feedback you can perform.
+Why not create an email you send out to your team/department/company once a week?
+Use it to encourage the mutual exchange of feedback within your staff base.
 Simply ask these 4 basic questions and see what response you get and what insights that information gives you over time:

 - What has gone well for you this week?